nullfox-coder/real-estate/estate-src/readme.md

 ## flower
 - Flower is an open-source web application for monitoring and managing Celery clusters.
 It provides real-time information about the status of Celery workers and tasks.

+# Dependencies for React-Redux frontend
+## Axios - Promise based http client
+## redux - Redux is an open-source JavaScript library for managing and centralizing application state.
+## react-redux - Redux is an open-source JavaScript library used to manage application state.
+React uses Redux for building the user interface.
+## react-router-dom - React Router DOM is an npm package that enables us to implement dynamic routing in a web app.
+It allows us to display pages and allow users to navigate them.
+It is a fully-featured client and server-side routing library for React.
+## redux-devtools-extension - for debugging static changes.
+## redux thunk - Redux Thunk middleware allows us to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.